-The cockatiel is a small species of parrot that has become very popular as a companion pet.
-The cheerful, sociable, little whistlers will, with proper socialization, enjoy spending as much time as possible with its humans, positively thriving on the attention.
-Ensure a good diet, prevent it from eating anything toxic or potentially dangerous, and this Australian parrot species can live up to 30 years in captivity.
+The Cockatiel is a small species of parrot that has become very popular as a companion pet.
+The cheerful, sociable, little whistlers will, with proper socialization, enjoy spending as much time as possible with their humans, positively thriving on the attention.
+Ensure a good diet and prevent them from eating anything toxic or potentially dangerous, and this Australian parrot species can live up to 30 years in captivity.

 1. Male Cockatiels Make Better Whistlers